 If selected, will I be able to remain at my current location?

 In rare cases, members will remain at their current assignment.
-However, the majority of agents are relocated after retraining into OSI.
+However, most agents are relocated after retraining into OSI.
 As with any other Air Force career field, you'll have input regarding the locations you desire, but the needs of the Air Force come first.

 If I am selected but currently serving an overseas tour, when will I retrain?